prof-tallman/csc228/internet/homework_router_maze.md

 In class, we learned that routers do not need to know the entire path that a packet will take across the Internet.
 Each router looks at the packet's destination address, consults its routing table, and decides where to send the packet next.

 In this assignment, you will work backward from a collection of routing tables to discover how a small, fictional internet is connected.
 Then you will help a packet named "Timmy" travel from his starting location to Timbuktu.
 Unfortunately, as you will find, someone has made a mistake in the routing tables.

+The purpose of this assignment is not to memorize routing-table syntax.
+Instead, use the tables to reason carefully about where each packet will go.

 ## The Network ##